Patient Care Transfer Techniques

 Definition/Introduction

-Patient care transfer can be defined as moving a patient from one flat surface to another.
+Patient care transfer is moving a patient from one flat surface to another.
 The most common patient transfers are from a bed to a stretcher and from a bed to a wheelchair.
-While seemingly intuitive, successful patient transfers rely on understanding each patient’s specific needs while simultaneously adhering to evidence-based guidelines.
+While seemingly intuitive, successful patient transfers rely on understanding each patient's needs while adhering to evidence-based guidelines.
 Patient care transfer can also be defined as transferring patients within the same facility and between facilities.[1][2]

 Issues of Concern

-While each hospital will likely have its policy, several safety concerns should precede patient transfers.[2]
-These include:
+Although each hospital likely has its policy, several steps should precede patient transfers to ensure safety.

-• Check the patient’s chart/room for any additional precautions
+• Check the patient’s chart and room for any additional precautions.

 • Assess ABCDs (airway, breathing, circulation, and disability)

-• Airway: if airway compromise is possible, electively intubate the patient with an endotracheal tube.
-Some patients require a nasogastric tube placement to prevent gastric contents' aspiration during the transfer, while other patients may require cervical spine stabilization.
+• Airway: If airway compromise is possible, electively intubate the patient with an endotracheal tube.
+Some patients require a nasogastric tube placement to prevent aspiration of gastric contents during the transfer, while others may require cervical spine stabilization.

-• Circulation: critically ill patients typically have two large-bore IV cannulas in place before transfer in the event of shock or bleeding.
+• Circulation: Critically ill patients typically have 2 large-bore IV cannulas before transfer in case of shock or bleeding.

 • Disability: Patients with altered mental status or head injury should have their Glasgow Coma Scale monitored before, during, and after the transfer.

-• Obtain necessary equipment (slider board, full-size sheet/reducing sheet, etc.)
+• Obtain necessary equipment (slider board, full-size or reducing sheet, etc).

 • Special considerations: